electronics-unmessed/EP37/README.md

-# EP37 Details to be found on Youtube electronics unmessed.
+# EP37 Details to be found on my YouTube channel: electronics unmessed.